★★

 Pre-fire page

-This page shows what Butano State Park was like before the August 2020 lightning fire and does not describe current conditions.
+This archived page shows what Butano State Park was like before the August 2020 lightning fire and does not describe current conditions.
 See the main Butano State Park page for current information.

 Butano State Park is one of the quietest and most remote parks in the Santa Cruz Mountains.
 Although it’s becoming more popular, it’s still a great alternative to the increasingly overcrowded Big Basin.